thomas-maurice/ansible-role-gitea/README.md

 Gitea is a Golang Git repository webapp, having the same look and feel as GitHub.

-It is still under developpement, see "Disclaimer" if you can't make it work.

 ## Sample example of use in a playbook

 The following have been tested with Debian 8, it should work on Ubuntu as well.